Bicknell's thrush (Photo by Serge Beaudette)

-The Bicknell's thrush is the only bird that breeds exclusively in northeastern North America (eastern Quebec, the Maritimes and New England), with up to four males tending to a single nest.
+Bicknell’s thrush is one of the most threatened songbirds in North America.
+It is the only bird that breeds exclusively in northeastern North America (eastern Quebec, the Maritimes and New England), with up to four males tending to a single nest.
 This bird prefers cool, wet and windy forests.
 Its large eyes have been adapted to help it see in dark, dense habitats.

 What does it look like?